MollyLovses/OSM-3D-Viewer/README.md

 - GeoTIFF: A JavaScript library for reading and manipulating GeoTIFF files.
 - OpenStreetMap Data: Geographic data obtained from OpenStreetMap, used for rendering map features.

+## Credits
+- This project makes use of open-source libraries and data sources, including Three.js and OpenStreetMap.
+- This project makes use of "Apex - Angular 14+ & Bootstrap 4 HTML Admin Template" UI elements.

 ## Link
 https://sergeyforever.online/osm-3d-viewer/